 Craig Garfield, Professor of pediatrics at Northwestern University Feinberg School of Medicine and attending physician at Lurie Children’s Hospital of Chicago where he directs the Family and Child Health Innovations Program (FCHIP)

-- Provide insight into the role that fathers play in child and family health.
+- Provides insight into the role that fathers play in child and family health.

-- Address the experiences of fathers in prenatal and pediatric care settings, and identify strategies for providers to engage expectant and new fathers.
+- Addresses the experiences of fathers in prenatal and pediatric care settings, and identify strategies for providers to engage expectant and new fathers.

-- Discuss strategies for promoting fathers’ own physical and mental health, and supporting fathers to model positive health behaviors for their children.
+- Discusses strategies for promoting fathers’ own physical and mental health, and supporting fathers to model positive health behaviors for their children.